amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 But unlike Fortran that uses arrays exclusively and unlike other FP languages that use lists exclusively, we use fixed-size *vectors* exclusively to represent sequences.
 Vectors naturally extend to matrices and tensors, all of which are commonly used throughout scientific computing.
 Our sequence data structures are fixed size, per the FP ethos of immutability.

 ***vectors***—A vector is a fixed-size 1D sequence of values.
 The `Vector` dependent type is defined in the standard library.
-It is parameterised with a type parameter $𝛼$ and it is indexed with size `n`.
-A zero-size vector, written `[]`, is like the empty list in other FP languages.
-A zero-size vector can be used like the common, variable-length list.
-And in keeping with the FP tradition, we add elements to the head of the vector with the syntax `x,xx` (syntactic sugar for `cons x xx`), where `x` is the new element and the `xx` is the existing vector of the same element type.
+It is parameterised with a type parameter $\alpha$ and it is indexed with size `n`.
+The standard library also defines short aliases for convenience.

 ```
 [𝛼 n] : Vector 𝛼 (n : ℕ)